 The NCED is responsible for the provision of suitable learning environments throughout the province.
-It is the intention that all schools and NCED facilities (colleges, offices, hostels, etc.) will provide the same high level learning environment, including the schools transferred to the NCED in the Kgalagadi district.
+It is the intention that all schools and NCED facilities (colleges, offices, hostels, etc.) will provide the same high level learning environment.
 The minimum level of services is described in the National Norms and Standards document.
 These levels of service are the initial targets for the NCED.
 The NCED's primary focus is on the provision of water and sanitation and structurally safe buildings conducive to learning.